x0XP/XPAuth/README.md

 Players may login knowing nobody will be able to impersonate them and will not be able to know their valuable base coordinates without logging in.

-This plugin is still being worked on and does still have minor issues which are actively being worked on during my spare time.
+This plugin is no longer being worked on and has some bugs.
+Feel free to fork the plugin yourselves and make changes where they are needed.

 # Disclaimer